Make the most of the financial resources available to you as a UBC student.

 $500 is made available to a current full-time 4+ year undergraduate, master or doctoral student, who is studying/using cartography or geographic information systems (GIS) in their academic work.

-Students are encouraged to speak with their supervisor or a faculty member in the Department of Geography to be nominated for the Emily S. Acheson Student Support Fund.
+Students are encouraged to speak with their supervisor or a faculty member in the Department of Geography in January to be nominated for the Emily S. Acheson Student Support Fund.

 The award is granted to one recipient per year.